 Aurisha provides supervision to associate level psychotherapists working towards licensure.
 Associates are able to provide effective therapy at a lower fee for clients who may be experiencing financial limitations.
-You may either contact Aurisha, or contact her associate directly using the info listed below.
+You may either contact Aurisha, or contact her associates directly using the info listed below.

-Jillian Boelke, Registered Marriage and Family Associate IMF 112068
+Registered Associate Marriage and Family Therapist #112068

 Jillian is dedicated to helping you create a more meaningful relationship with yourself and others by navigating the intersectionality of your unique identity and experiences.
 She will help you explore how your environment and context along with issues of inequity, social justice, and family dynamics may be contributing to your distress.
 She will support you in untangling yourself from expectations and help you find the peace that comes with connecting to your authentic self.

 Jillian supports adults in the following areas: depression, anxiety, body image, disordered eating, relationships/dating, trauma (relational, intergeneration, historical, sexual), family issues, LGBTQIA+, gender, cultural/racial identity, codependency, perfectionism, grief/loss, and career anxiety.
 She also works with couples to explore ruptures in intimacy, communication, and trust.

 Jillian graduated from Pepperdine University with an MA in Clinical Psychology, emphasis in Marriage and Family Therapy.
 She trained at The Women’s Clinic and Family Counseling Center and worked as a clinical specialist and school instructor at the UCLA Santa Monica Rape Treatment Center.
 She is TRM (Trauma Resiliency Model) trained .
 She is highly sensitive to cultural and societal influences and the impact they have on each person’s unique experiences.
 She will go at your pace and walk with you through the ups and downs of the healing process.